 I've been playing violin since the age of eight and had three teachers, Keith Dawber, Michael Gatward and Krzysztof Smietana.
 Since I started teaching the instrument I have felt my playing continue to develop; instilling technique in others has helped me reflect and improve my own.

 Teaching - is my job.
-I have taught violin and viola in Wrexham schools since 1994, having some very successful students, many happy students and many many "experiences"!
+I have taught violin and viola in Wrexham schools since 1994, and at King’s School, Chester since 2019, having some very successful students, many happy students and many many "experiences"!
 I enjoy my job a lot but the number of hours I teach in schools mean I've never taught that many private pupils.
-I am available for occasional "consultation" sessions if you think I'm the type of person who might be able to jog you out of a few bad habits.
+I am available for consultation sessions if you think I'm the type of person who might be able to jog you out of a few bad habits.
 Or tell you how good you are.

-Leading - I'm an experienced orchestral leader, having played the solos from (to quote a few) Scheherezade, Capriccio Espagnol, Vaughan Williams "Job" and the first seven Mahler symphonies.
+Leading - I'm an experienced orchestral leader, having played the solos from (to quote a few) Scheherezade, Capriccio Espagnol, Vaughan Williams "Job" and eight out of nine Mahler symphonies.
 In May 2015 I was very proud to lead Wrexham Symphony Orchestra in a performance of Mahler’s second symphony at Bridgewater Hall, Manchester.

 Quartets - I'm part of an unofficial collective of quartet playing musicians in North Wales and the north of England who can, in any combination of availability, be available for weddings, functions etc. Plus, with my viola playing taken into account, I can play three of the four parts too and will travel.